 If you often use the same comments, you can save them as quick comments.
 This way you just need to click on quick comments and select the comment you want to use.
 In every place where you can add comments, it is possible to save comments for later use or reuse previously given comments.

 In order to do so, click on the + Comment button.
 In the screen that pops up, you can click on Quick comments.
-You can show and choose an existing quick comment by pressing Show quick comments.
-It's also possible to store text as quick comment by pressing Save as quick comment.
+You can show and choose an existing quick comment by clicking Show quick comments.
+It's also possible to store text as quick comment by clicking Save as quick comment.
 A comment always has a name and the content of the comment:

 lightbulb_outline You can also type a hashtag (#) with the name of a saved quick comment in the comment field.
 Ans will directly show the comment after pressing enter.